 - Summary – a short one or two-liner about the document once I’ve read it so I can quickly search for it later

-Properties are used to categorize information within a database and they are set for each row.
+Properties are used to categorize information within a database and are set for each row.
 For example, I can now filter and sort the below database for all “Online Course” type pages.
 You can imagine how handy this feature is when you have a resource hub filled with hundreds of ideas you have stored over time!

 Editing Records In A Notion Database